samay-app/samay/README.md

   <br/>
 </div>

 Kukkee is a free, open source, fast and simple meeting poll tool.
-Quickly create a meeting poll by choosing the time slots based on your availablity, and optionally enter the title, description and location.
-Copy and share the poll link with the participants to let them mark their availability using "yes" or "if need be" votes.
-No login required.
-No time zone confusion since Kukkee automatically shows participants times in their local time zone.
+Quickly create a meeting poll by choosing the time slots based on your availablity.
+Copy and share the poll link with the participants to let them mark their availability.
 Find the most popular times and see who's free with "yes" votes - or who can be - with "if need be" votes, and book the meeting!
 Create a poll now at [Kukkee.com](https://kukkee.com/)!

 <img src="./public/banner.png">

-## Suggestions, questions or issues
+## Get in touch

 If you have suggestions for how Kukkee could be improved, please add your thoughts on a relevant discussion [here](https://github.com/Kukkee/Kukkee/discussions/) or start a new discussion.
 If you have any questions, I'd love to hear them too!
 If you want to report an issue, check if the issue is already opened [here](https://github.com/AnandBaburajan/Kukkee/issues) otherwise open a new one.